-In this laboratory course, Freshman students will carry out experiments such as precipitation, electrical conductivity of solutions, acid-base titration, melting point determination, distillation, etc. Co-requisite: CHEM 102.
+In this laboratory course, Freshman students will carry out experiments such as precipitation, electrical conductivity of solutions, acid-base titration, melting point determination, distillation, etc.

-CHEM 110 INTRODUCTION TO FOOD CHEMISTRY AND NUTRITION 3.0: 3 cr.
-E
+CHEM 110 INTRODUCTION TO FOOD CHEMISTRY AND NUTRITION

 An introductory course for the exploration of the structure, properties, and chemical composition of food systems and the changes they undergo during processing and under storage.
-Basic food chemistry provides the student with knowledge of the three primary food constituents: carbohydrates, lipids and proteins and some of the main reactions between them.
+Basic food chemistry provides the student with knowledge of the three primary food constituents; carbohydrates, lipids and proteins and some of the main reactions between them.
 The Caloric concept of different food components is also discussed.